sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 ## 2.Loading Semi-Structured Data into Snowflake: JSONs

->  This section requires loading additional data and, therefore, provides a review of data loading while also introducing loading semi-structured data.
+>  This section introduces loading semi-structured data.

 Going back to the lab's example, our company's analytics team wants to evaluate the performance of CPG companies through the lens of their reported metrics in SEC filings.
 To do this, in this section, we will: